sakaki-/archlinux-on-b3/README.md

 ## Specifying Required Network Settings

 The Archlinux system on the image will setup the `eth0` network interface on boot (this uses the **wan** Ethernet port on the B3).
-However, before networking is started, it will attempt to read a file from the first partition of the USB key, namely `/install/wan`; if found, this will be used to *overwrite* the file `/etc/netctl/wan` on the USB root (in the USB key's second partition).
+However, before networking is started, it will attempt to read a file from the first partition of the USB key, namely `/install/wan`; if found, this will be used to *overwrite* the file `/etc/netctl/wan` on the USB root (in the USB key's third partition).
 Therefore, you can edit this file to specify settings appropriate for your network.

 In the image, `/install/wan` initially contains:
 >